danmar/simplecpp/README.md

-# preprocessor

-C/C++ preprocessor
+Simple C/C++ preprocessor

+This is a simple and easy to use preprocessor.

-It is written primarily for Cppcheck.
+Written primarily for Cppcheck.
 But hopefully it will be reused in other projects also.
-This is a simple preprocessor that is easy to use.
-It has no Cppcheck-dependencies.

-Preprocessing usually hides details so that static analysis can't be done properly.
-This preprocessor tries to achieve high fidelity:
+There are no Cppcheck dependencies.

+The intention is that this preprocessor will have good fidelity.
- * Preprocessor directives are saved.
+ * Preprocessor directives will be saved.
- * Comments are saved.
+ * Comments will be saved.
- * Source code
+ * Tracking which macro is expanded
+This information is normally lost during preprocessing but it can be necessary for proper static analysis.